UW-Macrostrat/map-ingestion/README.md

 **4. Process dataset**

+Move the issue to the "In progress" column in [Processing](https://github.com/UW-Macrostrat/burwell-processing/projects/1)**

 Update or fill in tables using source materials (if necessary) in Postico:\
 Double check all fields for accuracy: **innaccurate and incomplete data are worse than no data.** \
 If adding new fields, do not name fields with spaces or non-standard characters.\